-At Nightingale Homecare, the top Surprise home care agency, we often hear from seniors and their families about the challenges they’re facing with senior medications.
+At Nightingale Homecare, the top provider of home care in Paradise Valley, we often hear from seniors and their families about the challenges they’re facing with senior medications.
 As people age, it’s not uncommon for their doctors to prescribe a complicated list of senior medications to manage and prevent health conditions.
 While these medications may be helpful, remembering which medications to take every day can be overwhelming.
 In addition to making medication schedules difficult to remember, polypharmacy (taking multiple medications to manage health conditions) presents the potential for drug interactions that can pose health threats to aging adults.

 It’s vital for seniors and caregivers to understand their medications, what each is for, and what side effects could present.
 The following are important questions to ask your or your loved one’s physician, pharmacist and/or your health care team: